-Any objection by a party to designation of a judge or to place of trial shall be made by letter or motion to the judge assigned involving "eligible individuals" as defined by 28 U.S.C. § 2901(g) to the clerk for assignment as provided in paragraph (b).
+Any objection by a party to designation of a judge or to place of trial shall be made by letter or motion to the judge assigned

-- (1) in a criminal case, within ten days from arraignment or from initial notice of appearance, whichever is earlier; or - (2) in a civil case, within the time allowed to respond to the complaint. - (g) Special Cases. - (1) The miscellaneous judge shall send all narcotics addict commitment cases
+(1) in a criminal case, within fourteen (14) days from arraignment or from initial notice of appearance, whichever is earlier; or

+(2) in a civil case, within the time allowed to respond to the complaint.

+(g) Special Cases.